 It's an exciting journey, renting your first place – and one you shouldn't make in the dark!
 So let's shine a light on leasing.
 Here’s a step-by-step guide to renting an apartment for the first time.

 Renting your own place sounds easy, right?
 Just start searching on Apartments.com, take a tour or two, and move in.
 But suppose after you move in, you discover you’re in over your head.
 After eating ramen for every meal and keeping the lights off, you realize you can’t afford your new place!
-What went wrong?
-You had a budget.
-Okay, you went slightly above, but those floor-to-ceiling windows … you fell in love at first sight and decided you’d make it work somehow.

 You’ve committed the fatal mistake of looking at apartments out of your budget … every place after “the dream apartment” will pale in comparison.
 Save future you from a year of ramen!
 Before you start looking, make a budget and stick to it.
 Here’s the golden rule: If you can’t afford the rent, don’t look at the apartment.

-Step Two: Know Your Credit Score.
+Step 2: Know Your Credit Score.

 Do you know what your credit score is?
 If you don’t, find out – you can do this for free through annualcreditreport.com.
 If you have bad credit or no credit, the property manager could refuse you -- or they could increase the security deposit based on your credit score.
 If this is the case, you might want to consider a cosigner.

-Wait.
 What’s a cosigner?

-A cosigner is someone who signs your lease along with you, guaranteeing that if you don’t pay your rent, he or she will take responsibility.
+A cosigner is someone who signs your lease along with you, guaranteeing that if you don’t pay your rent, they will take responsibility.
 They don’t live in your apartment, they just assume your debt.
 Being a cosigner for someone is a major commitment, so make sure you have all of your facts and figures (your detailed budget from above, for example) when you approach someone and ask them to do this.
 Typically, a family member or a close friend will act as a cosigner.

 If, after crunching the numbers and analyzing your credit, you determine that you won’t be able to do this alone, you might want to consider getting a roommate.
 On the one hand, having someone to split the costs can lessen the burden of renting and make life just a little bit easier financially.
 But living with another person can present an entirely new set of challenges, especially if you don’t particularly like their quirks and habits.